 All roadway construction projects are overseen by the Indiana Department of Transportation (INDOT).
 According to the organization, a primary goal of their “No Surprises!” campaign is to reduce driver confusion and congestion.
 Interstate construction projects are a particular area of concern, as these reportedly have higher numbers of crashes due to higher driving speeds.

-In order to improve safety, INDOT has several legal requirements in all work zones Organizationally, INDOT bases their work scheduling on Interstate Highways Congestion Policy.
+In order to improve safety, INDOT has several legal requirements in all work zones Organizationally, INDOT bases its work scheduling on Interstate Highways Congestion Policy.
 This may mean crews working overnight instead of during daytime hours when there are more cars on the road.

-In terms of the work zone itself, all workers are required to wear high visibility safety apparel and protective equipment.
+In terms of the work zone itself, all workers are required to wear high-visibility safety apparel and protective equipment.
 INDOT workers are also required to set up proper signage that prepares drivers for changes like lane restrictions, speed reductions, or detours.
 Additionally, work crews should partner with law enforcement to patrol work zones and ensure motorists are following the work zone regulations.